lokingdav/libdia/bindings/android/README.md

   Bundle the C++ shared runtime or rebuild with static STL.

 * **ABI mismatch**
-  Match your `abiFilters` with built ABIs.
+  Match your `abiFilters` with the built ABIs.

 * **JNI class not found**
-  Keep class name: `io/github/lokingdav/libdia/LibDia`.
+  Ensure class name = `io/github/lokingdav/libdia/LibDia`.

 ---